 Anxiety Therapy, with a mindful approach, can help liberate you from the confines of your mind.
 While we all experience a little anxiety from time to time (this is inevitable in the world we live in), at times anxiety becomes crippling and interferes with daily functioning: your ability to go to school/work, approach social situations, perform at your best, complete daily life tasks, or even leave the house.
-Know that life does not have to be this way for you or your teen.
+Know that life does not have to be this way for you.

 Anxiety is a fear-based condition that is characterized by heightened arousal to external and/or internal triggers.
 External triggers are things outside of our own bodies.
 They can be situations, like parties.
 External triggers can also be particular places, like grocery stores, or other people.
 Internal triggers are things like your own thoughts or feelings that cause or worsen your anxiety.
 A common fear, or “worry thought,” as I often call them, is that there is no feeling better for you.
 This is not true.
 You can feel better, and less anxious.

 In therapy for anxiety, we will explore your external and internal triggers.
 We’ll look at how your anxiety is related to very specific thoughts, assumptions, and beliefs, some of which you may not be aware you have.
 In dissecting and challenging these thoughts, assumptions, and beliefs, you will start to notice some relief.
 Depending on your particular situation, we will decide what we do next.
 Sometimes the next step is exposure- gradually allowing yourself to come face to face with your phobias or external triggers, in a controlled setting and for a specific period of time.

 We will use mindfulness as a self-regulation tool.
 We will explore which Dialectical Behavior Therapy (DBT) Skills will be most helpful to you.
 If trauma or PTSD are at the root of your anxiety, we may also use TF-CBT, somatic therapy, yoga therapy, or EMDR therapy.